Sacred Heart Convent – Northampton

 Visiting the building

 The Convent is located at 61 West Coast Highway Northampton.
-It now operates as a Backpackers and is not open to the public.
+It is not open to the public.